bioexcel/cwl-best-practice-guide/docs/devpractice/tests.md

        run: |
          conda run -n cwlrunner cwltool --validate script.cwl
 ```
-This will validate the `script.cwl` CWL script when a `push` is made to the github repository, or when a `pull_request` is made to the repository.
-The first two steps, `Checkout repository` and `Set up Conda`, use the [checkout](https://github.com/actions/checkout) and [setup-miniconda](https://github.com/conda-incubator/setup-miniconda) actions from the github marketplace (these are, generally, a lot simpler to use than writing your own scripts, and should work on most available testing OS).
+This will validate the `script.cwl` CWL script when a `push` is made to the GitHub repository, or when a `pull_request` is made to the repository.
+The first two steps, `Checkout repository` and `Set up Conda`, use the [checkout](https://github.com/actions/checkout) and [setup-miniconda](https://github.com/conda-incubator/setup-miniconda) actions from the GitHub marketplace (these are, generally, a lot simpler to use than writing your own scripts, and should work on most available testing OS).
 The last step, `Validate Script`, runs a simple shell command (the shell is not a login shell, so conda cannot be activated normally and `conda run -n [env]` must be used instead) that carries out the validation of the workflow script.

 If your repository uses git submodules for loading libraries, then these can be loaded by adapting the checkout step:
 ```